AliakseiYafremau/mario_bros/docs/index.md

 `Game` is the supervisor for the entire shift: it knows all players, belts, factories, and the truck, ensures plumbers stand on valid floors, tracks the remaining lives, and exposes the actions—moving packages, spawning crates, or relocating a player—that keep the level running.
 Think of it as the facade that bundles the simulation API behind one object so callers have a single entry point for advancing the level.
 Key attributes: `players` (tuple of controllable characters), `floors` (allowed positions for each player), `conveyors`, `factories`, `truck`, `tick` (global time), and `live_amount` (remaining lives before game over).

+### Boss
+`Boss` is the surprise inspector that occasionally visits to penalize sloppy play.
+It inherits `Element` for positioning and carries two extra flags: `comes_in_time`, the timestamp when the boss entered through the door, and `has_to_leave`, which signals the rendering layer to remove the sprite after the visit ends.

+### Door
+`Door` is the portal the `Boss` uses.
+It extends `Element` with a direct reference to the associated `Boss`, letting the presentation layer spawn or hide the inspector based on door animation frames and visit timing.

+### Difficulty
+`Difficulty` centralizes the scaling presets.
+It stores the active difficulty index and exposes `difficulty_values()`, which returns a dictionary describing belts per map, conveyor speeds, point thresholds for increasing difficulty, extra-life cadence, control inversion, and window bounds.
+Both the game setup and Pyxel windows read from this mapping to stay in sync.

 ## Pyxel util classes

+### Screen
+`Screen` is the abstract base for every Pyxel screen.
+It only stores a reference to the owning `App` and defines the `update()`/`draw()` interface, which `DifficultySelectorScreen`, `GameApp`, and `GameOverScreen` implement.

 ### App
 `App` is the Pyxel bootstrapper.
 It looks at the command-line arguments to decide which screen to display (difficulty selector, running game, or game over), constructs an appropriately sized `Window`, loads the `global_sprites.pyxres` pack, and starts the Pyxel loop.
 It also exposes helpers (`change_to_game()`, `change_to_game_over()`, `change_to_difficulty_selector()`) that relaunch the Python process with new arguments whenever the user switches modes, ensuring each screen starts with a clean state.